If we seek to have a vision, diagnosis we need to have a look in the past.

-In 2015, when a group of German students walked into the ASSITEJ Archives in Berlin looking for interesting bits on the occasion of celebrating the 50th anniversary of the association’s founding, they noticed that the word peace had gradually disappeared since the nineteen seventies.
+In 2015, order when a group of German students walked into the ASSITEJ Archives in Berlin looking for interesting bits on the occasion of celebrating the 50th anniversary of the association’s founding, case they noticed that the word peace had gradually disappeared since the nineteen seventies.
 ‘Peace’ has somehow imperceptibly lost its importance and gravity, possibly because of a belief that ailments of insecure and tumultuous society from the time of the Eastern and Western blocks had been overcome and left behind by the world that had by that time become well ordered and secure.

 Last November, I was invited by ASSITEJ Germany and KJTZ (Kinder und Jugendtheaterzentrum – Children’s and Youth Theatre Centre) to take part as an expert at Happy New Ears International Congress – Music Theatre for Young Audiences, in Manheim.
 Discussing the details of my stay, I asked my hosts Meike Fechner and Annett Israel to arrange a visit to the ASSITEJ Archive on my way back, since I was stopping over in Frankfurt anyway.
 I was interested to see where and how the history of an association existing for over half a century was stored.
 Not only that, ASSITEJ International’s 50th birthday that we celebrated in Berlin in 2015 inspired me to give more thought to the culture of remembrance, of preserving historical and cultural backgrounds, and to sensitivity (fragility) of this task when it comes to a momentary art every performing art is by its nature.